Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 3. Charlie & Donald Kaufman in Adaptation (2002)

-Fun fact: Massive Talent is not Nic Cage's first foray into the realm of meta comedy.
+Fun fact: Massive Talent was not Nic Cage's first foray into the realm of meta comedy.
 That particular honor goes to Adaptation, Spike Jonze's second directorial effort from 2002, which also happened to stem from the ever-intriguing mind of Charlie Kaufman.

 Cage tackles a dramatized version of Kaufman, who has been tasked with the particularly tricky job of adapting The Orchid Thief (a real book, by the way) into a movie.
 The Kaufman of our world really did try to turn the novel into a screenplay, but couldn't quite crack the code.
 A mix of autobiography and Hollywood fantasy, the film also features Kaufman's fictional twin brother Donald in a prominent role (played by Cage, of course).